ayoubelmhamdi/typst-phd-AI-Medical/main.typ

 ![figure 14.3](https://cdn.mathpix.com/cropped/2023_04_27_14ff7830b8aaf17904d3g-177.jpg?height=972&width=1430&top_left_y=189&top_left_x=223)

-=== Classification

-This step involves dividing the CT scan into individual slices.
-The output of the segmentation step is an array of per-pixel probabilities, indicating whether the pixel is part of a nodule.
-These slice-wise predictions are collected in a mask array with the same shape as the CT scan input, and a threshold is applied to the predictions to obtain a binary array.
-A cleanup step which shortens the flagged area and removes small components.

 == Conclusion

 The identifying nodule candidates in CT scans for possible cancer detection.
 A connected-components algorithm is used for grouping the suspected nodule voxels.
 The labeled chunks are passed on to a classification module to reduce false positives.
 Finally, the identified regions in the CT scan are cropped and passed onto the classification module using DataLoader.

-We use a data loader to loop over a candidate list to threshold the output probabilities to get a list of things our model thinks are actual nodules, which would be output for a radiologist to inspect while adjusting the threshold to err a bit on the safe side.
-A single CT scan from the validation set is run and 16 nodule candidates are found.
+We use a data loader, to loop over a candidate list to threshold.
+The output probabilities to get a list of things our model thinks are actual nodules, which would be output for a radiologist to inspect while adjusting the threshold to err a bit on the safe side.
+A single CT scan from the validation set is run, and 16 nodule candidates are found.

 The task of identifying malignant nodules from benign ones in CT scans after implementing the nodule-detection task of the LUNA challenge.
 Even with a good system, diagnosing malignancy would need a more comprehensive view of the patient, additional non-CT context, and a biopsy instead of just looking at a particular nodule in isolation on a CT scan.
 This task is likely to be performed by a doctor for some time to come.